fixposition/fixposition_driver/README.md

 > [!NOTE]
 > ROS2, unlike ROS1, by default uses a `install` directory in the workspace.
 So when you do `ros2 launch xxx`, the configuration and launch files are taken from the `install` and not directly from the `src` directory.
+>
-> If you want to modify the parameters int the YAML files.
+> If you want to modify the parameters in the YAML files.
 You can:
->   - Modify them in the `src` directory and then re-run `colcon build --packages-up-to fixposition_driver_ros2`
+>   - Modify the YAML file in the `src` directory and then re-run `colcon build --packages-up-to fixposition_driver_ros2` to update them into the `install` directory.
+>
 >       or
->   - Modify them directly in `install`.
-However then the next time you do `colcon build` they will be overriden by the files in `src`.
+>   - Modify the YAML file in `install`.
+However, the next time you do `colcon build` they will be overriden by the files in `src`.

 ## Output of the driver